This article defines Invoice, Sales Receipt, Bill, and a Statement so you can properly enter these transactions in QuickBooks Online.

 A Statement is simply the status of the customer's account at a particular point in time.

-Each line item on a statement represents sales transactions, credits, and payments for a given period of time.
+- It represents sales transactions, credits and payments in each line item for a given period.
 It doesn't offer as much detail as the individual sales transactions.

 For further information about the types of statements available, please see our Help Topic, All about statements.6573